Units Required for Certificate Programs

 Graduate certificate programs at NAU require a minimum of 12 credit units.
 Many graduate certificate programs require more than 12 credit units.

-Students must be admitted to a graduate certificate program before completing requirements for the certificate and graduating.
+Students must be admitted to a graduate certificate program before completing requirements for the certificate.

 Students must maintain a 3.0 grade point average for all courses taken as a graduate student and all courses required in their academic plan.
 No more than one 400-level NAU course (3 or 4 units) may be used toward a certificate program and no more than 3 units of “C” grades may count toward a graduate certificate.
 See the Academic Continuation, Probation, Dismissal, and Readmission - Graduate policy in this catalog for more detailed information.